-In this short guide, we look at how Linen rates amongst different measures to see how sustainable and eco friendly it really is.
+In this short guide, we look at how sustainable and eco friendly Linen really is according to different measures.

 * Note that Linen/flax fibre growing/farming, and processing may differ by country, especially between the first world and developing world countries.